readium/architecture/proposals/000-decorator-api.md

 ### Additional Interactions

 This proposal introduces only a single decoration interaction: *activation*.
+Here are some examples of additional interactions that could be implemented:

-We could extend this enum to add secondary interactions (press and hold) or hints (hover).
+* secondary interactions (press and hold)
+* hints (hover)

 ### A new HTML template layout for continuous boxes bounds

 The specified HTML template layouts are not sufficient to render side marks when two columns are enabled.
-Using `bounds` would result in a decoration spanning the whole viewport if the locator is overlapping both columns.
+If a locator is overlapping both columns, using `bounds` would result in a decoration spanning the whole viewport.

 We could solve this by adding a third layout for "continuous boxes bounds", which would coalesce boxes together only if they are close enough.
 This requires some heuristics and is not so straightforward to implement.